xiaoyang-sde/knowledge-base/docs/computer-network/01-internet-ip.md

 ## Longest Prefix Match

 The routers use the longest prefix match algorithm to choose matching entries from forwarding table.
 The forwarding table is a set of CIDR entries.
-The incoming packet could match multiple entires, and the algorithm selects the entry with the longest matching prefix.
+The incoming packet could match multiple entries, and the algorithm selects the entry with the longest matching prefix.